 The Scottish Government Healthcare Support Worker's (HCSWs) Induction Standards provide a means for ensuring that all new HCSW staff have the knowledge and skills needed to contribute effectively to the delivery of healthcare and to protect the public from harm.

-As a statutory requirement for all new HCSWs joining NHS Scotland, the mandatory Induction Standards provide a framework to deal with induction more consistently and effectively by making sure it is integrated and located "on the job" as much as possible.
+As a statutory requirement for all new HCSWs joining NHS Scotland, the mandatory Induction Standards (refer to Appendix 1 page 16) provide a framework to deal with induction more consistently and effectively by making sure it is integrated and located "on the job" as much as possible.

 The mandatory Induction Standards are made up of 14 interlinked statements which new HCSWs in NHS Scotland will need to meet within 3 months of starting their job (or part-time equivalent).
 The Standards reflect many of the areas which a new member of staff can be expected to learn about during an induction period, which will include both corporate and on-the-job induction.